steilerDev/icloud-photos-sync/pages/docs/get-started.md

   * Extraneous local files will be removed (exceptions are ['Archived Folders'](#archiving))
   * Missing remote files will be downloaded

 This synchronization will also create the folder structure present in the iCloud Photos Library.
+If iCloud Shared Photo Library is enabled, the shared assets will be stored in the `_Shared` folder.

 !!! warning "File Structure"
     Since this application does not use any local database, it is imperative, that the [file structure](../dev/local-file-structure/) is not changed by any other application or user.